Logo Futurismo

 Melissa Masvaleix | Some cows at Fajã de Santo Cristo

-In 1984, the Azorean Government considered Fajã de Santo Cristo a Nature Reserve.
+In 1984, the Azorean government designated Fajã de Santo Cristo as a Nature Reserve.
 It is also a place of international importance under the Ramsar Convention — Convention on Wetlands of International Importance for Aquatic Birds.
 Indeed, you can easily spot some ducks, common terns, Cory’s shearwaters, geese, and sparrows, among many other resident and migratory birds.

 Fajã da Caldeira de Santo Cristo is different from many other fajãs due to the presence of a small lagoon.
-This lagoon is a protected landscape known for being the only place in the Azores where you can find clams (Ruditapes decussatus).
+This lagoon is a protected landscape renowned for being the only place in the Azores where clams (Ruditapes decussatus) can be found.
 In the calm waters and the ocean, fishermen can catch congers, moray eels, sea breams, mullets, salema, and more species.

 On the way to the fajã, you will see some endemic vegetation, such as heather (Erica azorica), Azores juniper (Juniperus brevifolia), and holly (Ilex azorica).